MAYZGitHub/mayz-contracts/README.md

 1. Clone this repository
 2. Run `cabal build` to compile the contracts

+> For detailed technical setup requirements and development environment configuration, see our [Technical Documentation](./docs/TECHNICAL.md#development-environment).

 ## Testing

 We employ a comprehensive testing strategy with four main test suites: